 The Suggestions section lists any questions that Lyro was unable to answer successfully when chatting with visitors in the last 30 days.
 This list allows you to address each such question individually, and add a proper answer for Lyro to use in the future.

 The suggestions listed will display the question, the detected intent, and available actions for you to take.
-Some questions may get suggested pre-filled answers, based on what Lyro was able to find in previous conversations between visitors and operators.
+Some questions may get suggested pre-filled answers, based on what Lyro was able to find in previous conversations between visitors and agents (you can see more about this feature in this section of the article).

 You can use the search tool in the upper-left to search for suggestions that include specific keywords or phrases.
 You'll see more options further to the right: you can limit the list to show only those suggestions that are unanswered or have a pre-filled answer; you can limit the list by selected intents only; and you can sort the suggestions by date.